Dyalog/ride/docs/keyboard_shortcuts.md

 # Keyboard Shortcuts

-The Dyalog keyboard shortcuts that are supported by the RIDE are listed below; those that can be configured in the [Shortcuts tab](customising_your_session.md/#shortcuts-tab) of the Preferences dialog box are indicated with a * character.
+The Dyalog keyboard shortcuts that are supported by the Ride are listed below; those that can be configured in the [Shortcuts tab](customising_your_session.md/#shortcuts-tab) of the Preferences dialog box are indicated with a * character.

 | Code | Command | Default Keystrokes | Description |
 | --- | --- | --- | --- |